Inger Støjberg

-Inger Beinov Støjberg (born 16 March 1973) is a Danish politician, convicted criminal, businesswoman, and former reporter who served as a government minister in the Danish Parliament.
+Inger Beinov Støjberg (/da/; born 16 March 1973) is a Danish politician, businesswoman, and former reporter who served as a government minister in the Danish Parliament.
 Støjberg served as the minister for gender equality from 2009 to 2010, as minister for employment between 2010 and 2011, and as minister for immigration, integration and housing between June 2015 and June 2019.

 A member of the Danish Parliament from the 2001 elections to 2021, she was a member of the liberal Venstre party until 4 February 2021, but left after a majority of the party's MPs voted to impeach her for an order she gave while serving as minister for immigration.
 On 13 December that year, she was convicted of separating asylum seeker families in which at least one spouse was under 18, and sentenced to 60 days in prison.
 On 21 December, a majority in the Folketing voted that the sentence means that she is no longer worthy of sitting in the Folketing and she therefore immediately lost her seat.

-In June 2022, Støjberg founded Denmark Democrats - Inger Støjberg.
+In June 2022, Støjberg founded Denmark Democrats – Inger Støjberg.